 The Department has been involved in ongoing discussions with DMR to consider how shellfish harvest closure area determinations can be incorporated into the development of marine AUs (similar to what is used in the ADB for freshwaters).
 Creation of new AUs would allow digitization of listed segments that would permit spatial tracking of closure areas and other listed segments in subsequent reports.
-It is anticipated that new AUs will be used in the 2016 reporting cycle.
-The 2014 report has taken an interim step of updating Categories 2 to 5-B-1 to account for changes made to DMR shellfish harvest closure area classifications as of 2012.
-Specific differences between the 2012 and 2014 listings as a result of closure area classifications are indicated below as well as in notes prior to each list category.
+It is anticipated that new AUs will be used in the 2018 reporting cycle.
+The 2016 report carries forward the updated Categories 2 through 5-B-1 lists that account for DMR shellfish harvest closure area classifications as of 2012.